 Welcome to Rajasthan Tourism

 Moti Doongri is a small hill around which the city of Jaipur flourishes.
 Moti Doongri means pearl hill, because the hill indeed resembles a pearl drop.
-Visitors climbing the hill go there to pay homage at the famous Ganesh temple, the most auspicious and important religious structure in Jaipur.
+Visitors go there to pay homage at the famous Ganesh temple, the most auspicious and important religious temple in Jaipur.
 The Ganesh temple was built by Seth Jai Ram Paliwal, sometime in the early 18th century.
 A legend goes, the King of Mewar was heading back to his palace after a long journey and was carting a massive Ganesh idol on a bullock cart.
 The king had decided that he would build a temple for the idol of Lord Ganesh wherever the bullock cart stopped.
 Apparently the cart stopped at the foot of the Moti Doongri, which is where the temple is situated today.
 The hill also has an exotic palace perched right on top.
 A replica of a Scottish castle, it was once the royal home of Maharaja Sawai Man Singh.
 It continues to belong to the royal family.
 The mere view of this castle is extremely exotic.

 Sh.
 H. M. Gupta, ACP (Dy.
 Dir.)

 For any general queries or details, please mail us at firstname.lastname@example.org or call 91-141-5110598